mtgsoftworks/eduGenie/README.md

 ---

-EduGenie Chatbot is more than just a language learning tool—it's a responsive, engaging, and empathetic virtual assistant designed to make learning English interactive and enjoyable!
+eduGenie Chatbot is more than just a language learning tool—it's a responsive, engaging, and empathetic virtual assistant designed to make learning English interactive and enjoyable!